xapple/libcbm_runner/roadmap.md

 - Better error message in the case where the AIDB is absent (or an empty symbolic link).
   Current message is table species missing.

-- Fix version of autopath and plumbing dependencies
+- Fix version of autopaths and plumbing dependencies

 - Since the simulation can take a long time it is useful to know when libcbm starts loading the data and when each simulation step starts with a short message.
 To